Skip to main content

 At the first event, on 27 May 2000, Indigenous and non-Indigenous leaders met at the Sydney Opera House.
 The Council for Aboriginal Reconciliation gave the non-Indigenous leaders two documents: the ‘Australian Declaration Towards Reconciliation’ and the ‘Roadmap for Reconciliation’.
 All the leaders who took part left their handprints on a canvas, to show their support for reconciliation.

 The Prime Minister John Howard gave a speech at the event.
-He expressed ‘regret’ for the past treatment of Aboriginal and Torres Strait Islander people, but he did not apologise.
+He expressed ‘regret’ for the past treatment of First Nations peoples, but he did not apologise.
 This left many people in the crowd unhappy.

 Research task